-Channels and services of social media that are free to the user generate income by selling advertising space to advertisers.
+The channels and services of social media that are free to the user generate income by selling advertising space and/or providing user data to advertisers.

-This means that the social media service customer is not the user, but the advertiser.
-For example, when a person creates a profile on Facebook, s/he simultaneously gives the corporation the right to view and handle personal information and information on user behavior, such as actions and likes.
+This means that the social media service customer is not the user but the advertiser.
+For example, when a person creates a profile on Facebook, they simultaneously give the corporation the right to view and handle their personal information and information on user behaviour, such as actions, locations and likes.
 It is a question of exchange, where the user provides information about themselves in exchange for the use of a free-of-charge service.

-A social media service customer is not the user, but the advertiser.
+A social media service customer is not the user but the advertiser.

-become the topic of debate.
-Users do, however, hand over their information for the use of the social media corporation – the handover is a part of the terms and conditions, and they cannot be relinquished afterwards with campaigns or boycotts.
+From time to time, the data collection methods of large corporations become the topic of debate.
+Users do, however, hand over their information and content for the use of the social media corporation.
+This handover is a part of the terms and conditions and cannot be relinquished afterwards by campaigns or boycotts.